niplav/site/eschews.md

 at a thing that they were originally interested in when joining the institution.

-*— Oliver Habryka & Daniel Filan, [“The Filan Cabinet Podcast with Oliver Habryka - Transcript”](https://www.lesswrong.com/posts/4NFDwQRhHBB2Ad4ZY/filan-cabinet-podca st-with-oliver-habryka-transcript), 2023*
+*— Oliver Habryka & Daniel Filan, [“The Filan Cabinet Podcast with Oliver Habryka - Transcript”](https://www.lesswrong.com/posts/4NFDwQRhHBB2Ad4ZY/filan-cabinet-podcast-with-oliver-habryka-transcript), 2023*

-This dynamic appears to me to explain many dysfunctions that currently occur, and important enough to collect some examples where this pattern occurred/occurs and where it was broken.
+This dynamic appears to me to explain many things that currently happen in institutions, and important enough to collect some examples where this pattern occurred/occurs, and where it was broken.

 ### Examples of the Dynamic